This article was updated on May 5, 2022

 For those that prefer visual content, the video below summaries the plans:

-Morgan price are a UK, Financial Conduct Authority (FCA) regulated company, focusing on health insurance in the expat market.
+Morgan Price is a UK, Financial Conduct Authority (FCA) regulated company, focusing on health insurance in the expat market.

 They have been in the market since 1999, with offices in Dubai, the UK and Bangkok, and a worldwide client base.